 City of Cambridge, MA Net Zero Action Plan 5-Yr Update

-The purpose of the Task Force’s six public meetings, being convened from Fall 2020 through Spring 2021, is to propose and evaluate adjustments to the Net Zero Action Plan that reflect the current and evolving state of science, policy, technology, and equity.
+The purpose of the Task Force’s six public meetings, convened from Fall 2020 through Spring 2021, was to propose and evaluate adjustments to the Net Zero Action Plan that reflect the current and evolving state of science, policy, technology, and equity.

-The DNVGL-led consulting team, which includes Sorensen Partners and economic and policy analyst Applied Economics Clinic, is tasked with researching and presenting a technical and policy context for decision-making; and with creating a transparent and nurturing environment for debate and participation.
+The DNVGL-led consulting team, which included Sorensen Partners and economic and policy analyst Applied Economics Clinic, was tasked with researching and presenting a technical and policy context for decision-making; and with creating a transparent and nurturing environment for debate and participation.

-The City’s initiative is led by the Environmental and Transportation Planning Division of the Community Development Department.
+The City’s initiative was led by the Environmental and Transportation Planning Division of the Community Development Department.